-At present, most of Hong Kong’s food waste is disposed of at landfills together with other municipal solid waste.
-In 2012, there were some 9,278 tonnes of MSW disposed of at landfills each day.
-Of these, about 3,337 tonnes (36%) were food waste, constituting the largest MSW category being landfilled.
-Among the food waste disposed of daily, some 809 tonnes were generated from commercial and industrial (C&I) sources such as restaurants, hotels, wet markets, food production and processing industries.
-In recent years, the amount of food waste arising from the C&I sectors has increased steadily: from less than 400 tonnes per day in 2002 to over 800 tonnes per day in 2012.
+At present, most of Hong Kong’s food waste is disposed of at landfills together with other municipal solid waste (MSW).
+In 2020, there were some 10,809 tonnes of MSW disposed of at landfills each day.
+Of these, about 3,255 tonnes (30%) were food waste, constituting the largest MSW category.
+Among the food waste disposed of at landfills daily, some 778 tonnes were generated from commercial and industrial (C&I) sources such as restaurants, hotels, wet markets, food production and processing industries.

 The current practice of disposing of biodegradable food waste at landfills is not sustainable and is environmentally undesirable as it depletes the limited landfill space, creates odour nuisance, generates leachate and landfill gases that require further mitigation measures to deal with, and squanders the useful organic contents.